mohammadrezakhorrami/MongoDB/README.md

 # MongoDB
-MongoDb category is for learning MongoDB
+MongoDB category is for learning MongoDB
 Contain resource and cheet sheet(usefull commands)